elcodi/docs/cookbook/installation/dependent-bundles.md

 file.

 But when we talk about Bundles in Symfony, defining the dependencies in the composer file is not enough.
-The Kernel will instantiate only the Bundles you define in `AppKernel.php` file, ignoring the real dependencies this Bundle has.
+The Kernel will instance only the Bundles you define in `AppKernel.php` file, ignoring the real dependencies this Bundle has.

 So, regarding this real problem, Elcodi has developed some business logic in